 Each segment will have at least one round of competition; the only segment with a set number of rounds (three) is the Preliminaries.
-The pattern of competition will be: one round of spelling, followed by a round of multiple-choice vocabulary, and continuing with rounds of spelling competition until SNSB officials declare the end of the competition segment.
+The pattern of competition for the Preliminaries will be one round of spelling, followed by a round of multiple-choice vocabulary, and continuing with the Round Three Test.
+The pattern of competition for all other segments will be: one round of spelling, followed by a round of multiple-choice vocabulary, and continuing with rounds of spelling competition until SNSB officials declare the end of the competition segment.

-Single Elimination: A speller is eliminated from the competition and will not advance to the next round or segment at the first instance of providing an incorrect answer (i.e., incorrectly spelling a word in a spelling round or upon providing an incorrect answer in a vocabulary round), except as provided under "End-of-Bee Procedure" and "Spell-Off and Provision for Declaration of Co-Champions" herein.
+Single Elimination: In all onstage rounds, a speller is eliminated from the competition and will not advance to the next round or segment at the first instance of providing an incorrect answer (i.e., incorrectly spelling a word in a spelling round or upon providing an incorrect answer in a vocabulary round), except as provided under "End-of-Bee Procedure" and "Spell-Off and Provision for Declaration of Co-Champions" herein.
 All spellers eliminated during the same round are tied for the same place.
 All spellers remaining in the competition at the end of a segment advance to the next segment, with the exception of the Finals.